helidon-io/helidon/docs/mp/metrics/micrometer.md

 ## Examples

-Helidon MP includes an [example application](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/integrations/micrometer/mp) which uses Micrometer support.
+Helidon MP includes an [example application][example-application] which uses Micrometer support.

 The examples below take you step-by-step through the process of enhancing the Helidon MP QuickStart application to track (by time and invocation count) all `GET` methods and to count all requests for a personalized greeting.